diana-corona/LoraxTracker/recipes/nurture/hazelnut-praline-fudge.md

 13. Pour onto silicone mat and spread evenly
 14. Let cool completely
 15. Break into pieces and crush in a bag

-For the Fudge:
-1. Prepare an 8x8 baking dish with oil and parchment paper
+16. Make fudge - Prepare an 8x8 baking dish with oil and parchment paper
-2. In a medium saucepot, combine:
+17. In a medium saucepot, combine chocolate, butter, salt, sweetened condensed milk, and vanilla extract
-   - Chocolate
-   - Butter
-   - Salt
-   - Sweetened condensed milk
-   - Vanilla extract
-3. Heat over medium heat, stirring often until melted
+18. Heat over medium heat, stirring often until melted
-4. Stir in crushed hazelnut praline
+19. Stir in crushed hazelnut praline
-5. Pour into prepared pan
+20. Pour into prepared pan
-6. Top with additional crushed praline
+21. Top with additional crushed praline
-7. Refrigerate for 3 hours or overnight
+22. Refrigerate for 3 hours or overnight
-8. Cut into squares when set
+23. Cut into squares when set

 ## Notes
 - Make sure sugar syrup doesn't crystallize when making praline